geekodour/mogoz/content/posts/20221101132431-gc_essentials_udemy.md

 > The primary reason of having different approaches is to minimize GC pause, such as running the collector concurrently.

+-   Different approaches to garbage collection can be used with different types of garbage collectors.
+-   Choice of approach and collector depends on the specific requirements of the system, such as the size of the heap, the performance requirements, and the complexity of the program.
+-   Eg. STW + mark-and-sweep, concurrent or incremental + generational garbage collector.

--   Stop the World (STW) : All the threads in the mutator are blocked
+#### Stop the World (STW) {#stop-the-world--stw}

+All the threads in the mutator(user program) are blocked during collection. i.e GC Pause

--   Concurrent
--   Incremental
+#### Incremental {#incremental}

+-   Divides the garbage collection process into smaller, incremental steps.
+-   GC examines a portion of the heap in each step and then pauses the mutator before moving on to the next portion.

+#### Concurrent {#concurrent}

+-   Collection and freeing memory occurs while the mutator is still running.

 ### Garbage Types {#garbage-types}